 - 1 tsp cream of tartar

-- Approx 1 cup of warm water
+- Approximately 1 cup of warm water

 - A few drops of black food coloring

-Add all the ingredients into a pan and cook over medium heat for a few minutes.
+To make the play dough, add all the ingredients into a pan and cook over medium heat for a few minutes.
 Keep stirring the mixture until you have a nice big ball of play dough.
 I like to give it a good knead for a few minutes after I have taken it out of the pan.
 This really helps to improve the texture of the play dough.

-- Grab a few googly eyes.
+Grab a few googly eyes and you’re ready to play!

 This game is ideal for a small group of children to play together.